TeacherBCode/Profile/README.md

 <h3 align="left">About me:</h3>

 Hey there!
-I'm a web developer from India!
+I'm a Frontend developer(React.js) from India!
 I'm always excited to dive into new technologies and keep up with the latest trends.
 Learning and growing is a huge passion of mine, and I'm constantly looking for ways to improve my skills.
 Let's build some awesome stuff together!

 - 🔭 I’m currently working on **an Ed-Tech project with React, Tailwind and Node**